Acquisition/Rehabilitation Program (for homes that NCHI owns)

 3. The client must obtain a first mortgage and have sufficient funds to cover the remaining portion of the down payment.
 Lower income persons with limited funds but not less than the required minimum of $500 may apply and upon Board approval obtain a loan for the remainder of the down payment.

-The purpose of the program is to provide affordable rehabilitation opportunities for lower income homeowners allowing them to maintain or increase energy conservation of their homes.
+The purpose of the program is to provide emergency repair assistance to low income homeowners.
 This program has emphasis on elderly and disabled households allowing them to remain in their homes and remain self-sufficient.
-Allowing people to remain in their homes further increases stability in the neighborhood.
 The property upon completion of the rehabilitation must meet the West Lafayette Housing-Property Maintenance Code.

 For all programs

 1. The applicant’s household income cannot exceed the HUD income limits for a moderate income family.
 The upper limit is 80% of the Area Median Family Income adjusted for family size.
 Currently, the household income for a family of four cannot exceed $49,300.
 The income limits are periodically changed by HUD.

 2. The applicant is expected to contribute at least $1,000.00 towards the purchase of the home.
 Extenuating factors may be considered on an individual basis to approve a lesser amount of personal investment, but in no case will the approved amount be less than $500.00.

 All Programs require that the financial assistance be in the form of a promissory note secured by a mortgage.

 a.
 For forgivable loans the mortgage will be written for 10 years.
 Included in the mortgages will be the provision that if the property is sold, rented, or transferred within the first 6 years of the mortgage term, the total amount of assistance will have to be repaid.
 The amount that would have to be repaid is reduced over the remaining years of the mortgage.